-These examples are geared toward the Poetry Essay assignment, but please note the three main expectations when citing poetry in your essay writing:
+These examples are geared toward the Poetry Essay assignment, but please note the three main expectations when including direct quote citation from a poetry in your essay writing:

-- you will reference the original line breaks of the poem with slashes.
+- Reference the original line breaks of the poem with slashes.
 Weird yes, but super important because poets toil and cry and obsess over line breaks, so forgetting to reference them could mean that you will be haunted (not bad, eh? this one is good too) by said poet you for the rest of your life.
 Or receive a reduced grade…

-- you will use the line numbers from the poem in your parenthetical documentation, not the page number.
-Unless you’re paraphrasing, in which case you’ll use the page number.
+- Use the line numbers from the poem in your parenthetical documentation, not the page number.

-Direct quote: Regina George writes “everyone loves me / I have no flaws” (lines 2-3).
+Direct quote: Regina George’s speaker states, “everyone loves me / I have no flaws” (lines 2-3).

 Paraphrase/summary: George’s poem shows readers that high self-esteem doesn’t always correlate to the perspective of others (252).

-Direct quote: Regina George writes, “Everyone love me / I have no flaws” (lines 2-3).
+Direct quote: Regina George’s speaker states, “Everyone love me / I have no flaws” (lines 2-3).